nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       The project entails creating several components:

       * a **web API server** that can provide data and back-end services for client applications
+      * a **web-of-things hardware device** for reporting the state of a number of sensors and interacting with the API server's back-end services, using a Raspberry Pi 3B+ system board
-      * a **browser-based client application** (commonly called a "web app") for interacting with the server's back-end services via a computer through a website
+      * a **browser-based client application** (commonly called a "web app") for interacting with the API server's back-end services via a computer through a website
       * a **mobile application** (such as you might find in an app store like Apple's or Google Play) for interacting with the server's back-end services via a mobile phone
-      * a **web-of-things hardware device** for reporting the state of a number of sensors and interacting with the server's back-end services, using a Raspberry Pi 3B+ system board

       ### What to Expect